sybilhoangRG/support.balsamiq.com/content/sales/paymentmethods.md

 We only accept [automatic credit card payments](/sales/ordering/) for Balsamiq Cloud and Balsamiq for Google Drive plans.
 We do not accept other forms of payment for these subscription-based services.

-Mockups 3 for Confluence Cloud and Mockups 3 Jira Cloud are sold via [Atlassian Marketplace](/sales/marketplace/).
+Wireframes for Confluence Cloud and Wireframes Jira Cloud are sold via [Atlassian Marketplace](/sales/marketplace/).

 * * *